JamesBarciz/Data-Structures/Data_Structures_Questions.md

 5. What is the runtime complexity of `len` using a list?
     - Constant
-    - Linear to count up or down

 6. What is the runtime complexity of `len` using a linked list?
     - Constant
-    - Linear to count up or down

 ## Queue